Developing methods for identifying the inflection point of a convex/concave curve: Experiments and Results

 For the same symmetric $3^{rd}$ order polynomial \ref{eq:pol3sym} we change the interval to $[-2,8]$, thus we have data right asymmetry now.
-Our critical points are written here:
+Our critical points are written here at Table \ref{tab:3rd-drasym}.

-The case of SP with 500 sub-intervals and no error gives the Table \ref{tab:pol3-noer2}, while ESE and EDE iterations are presented at Table \ref{tab:pol3eseitno2} and Table \ref{tab:pol5edeitno2} respectively.
-First results are absolutely compatible with theoretical predictions.
-For example we are waiting that $\chi_S=2.25$ and we found $2.24$.
+The case of SP with 500 sub-intervals and no error gives Table \ref{tab:pol3-noer2}, while ESE and EDE iterations are presented at Table \ref{tab:pol3-no2-iters}.
+First results are absolutely compatible with theoretical predictions for ESE method.